-Dr Abbie Kirkham Counselling Psychologist/Clinical Supervisor
+Dr Abbie Kirkham

+Now providing online and telephone sessions during the Coronavirus outbreak.
 I am a Counselling Psychologist with over ten years experience of helping people with a wide range of emotional difficulties and life challenges.
 I use a variety of psychotherapeutic approaches depending on the individual needs of each client.
 These include the humanistic, psychodynamic and cognitive behavioural approaches.
 I am passionate about working with people and helping them to make sense of their difficulties.
 Furthermore, I am open, honest, attentive and consistent.
 These qualities, I consider to be central to my way of working with people and in helping them to develop greater awareness and confidence in managing their difficulties.

 I am experienced in working with a variety of difficulties, including: